Hi, I’m Annick!

 • Vetted tutor and professional member of The Association of Test Preparation, Admissions, and Private Tutoring (TPAPT).

-• Worked as a tutor for large, mid-size, and small tutoring companies: PrepNow, Higher Ground Learning, and The Learning Edge.
+• Worked as a tutor for large, mid-size, and small tutoring companies from 2010-2018: PrepNow, Higher Ground Learning, and The Learning Edge.

 • Created test questions and content for McGraw-Hill Study Guides (2016)